Ypytorch/TreeLSTM/README.md

 ### 3.eval_model :
 #### A PyTorch implementation that includes CNN, FNN, GCN, and SVM, designed for feature learning and prediction on sequential data, vector data, and graph-structured data.

+### 4.model :
+#### Multiple unimodal/bimodal models fused with TreeLSTM and ANN are constructed, including the FocalLoss function and test evaluation tools, which are used for feature fusion and prediction tasks on tree-structured data and MS/MS feature data.